gravitational/careers/hn.md

   * We will send you a 20-30 minute programming quiz
   * You will join 30 minute intro call and we will walk you through the compensation, interview process and requirements.
-  * You join a slack channel and submit a coding challenge in Go or Rust using GitHub.
+  * You join a Slack channel and submit a coding challenge in Go using GitHub.